scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Configuration {#configuration}

-For the purpose of constructing and propagating path segments, an AS Control Service is configured with links to neighboring ASes.
+For the purpose of constructing and propagating path segments, an AS Control Service must be configured with links to neighboring ASes.
 Such information may be conveyed to the Control Service in an out-of-band fashion (e.g in a configuration file).
 For each link, these values MUST be configured:

 - Local Interface ID.
 This MUST be unique within each AS.
 - Neighbor type (core, parent, child, peer), depending on link type (see [](#paths-links)).
 Link type depends on mutual agreements between the organizations operating the ASes at each end of each link.